tristanmontoya/ReproduceEntropyStableDSEM/README.md

     M0=4, T=14.0, mesh_perturb = 1/16,
     load_from_file=true, overwrite=false, test_type=2))
 ```

 The Mach 0.7 cases can be run by substituting `mach_number=0.1` for `mach_number=0.7` in the above.
 Additionally, the cases can be run with an entropy-conservative numerical flux by substituting `numerical_flux="LaxFriedrichsNumericalFlux"` for  `numerical_flux="EntropyConservativeNumericalFlux"` as in the accuracy tests.

+### Reproducing manuscript figures

+The following table lists the Jupyter notebooks within the `notebooks` subdirectory which must be run in order to generate each figure in the manuscript.

 |Figure| Description | Notebook(s)|
 |---|---|---|